ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-500-error.md

 {: pre}

-This error is often because of an issue in the handling of the request to add the IBM Cloud account to Cloudability.
+This error is often because of an issue in the handling of the request to add the {{site.data.keyword.cloud_notm}} account to Cloudability.
 {: tsCauses}

-Sometimes the IBM Cloud account is successfully added to Cloudability even though an error was returned.
-So, first check whether the account was added within Cloudability on the [IBM vendor credentials page](https://app.apptio.com/cloudability#/credentials/ibm){: external}.
+Sometimes the {{site.data.keyword.cloud_notm}} account is successfully added to Cloudability even though an error was returned.
+So, first check whether the account was added within Cloudability on the [{{site.data.keyword.IBM_notm}} vendor credentials page](https://app.apptio.com/cloudability#/credentials/ibm){: external}.
 {: tsResolve}

 If the account does exist, then the recommended approach is to delete the {{site.data.keyword.cloud_notm}} account from Cloudability and redeploy the DA configuration to add the account.
 Deploying through the DA ensures that the vendor configurations  are set correctly within Cloudability.

-If the deployment does not add the IBM Cloud account to Cloudability then the terraform state for adding the Cloudability account may already exist and needs to be removed.
-You can remove the state using the following IBM Cloud CLI command:
+If the deployment does not add the {{site.data.keyword.cloud_notm}} account to Cloudability then the terraform state for adding the Cloudability account may already exist and needs to be removed.
+You can remove the state using the following {{site.data.keyword.cloud_notm}} CLI command:

 ```bash
 ibmcloud schematics workspace state rm --id $WORKSPACE_ID --address 'module.cloudability_onboarding[0].restapi_object.cloudability_ibm_account'